coniadev/chuck/README.md

 namespace Chuck;

 return [
+    'app' => 'chuckapp',                  // Internal identifier, will be used in `php run` scripts for example
+                                          // Also used internally for sessions/i18n/memcache prefix or other purposes

     'path.root' => null,                  // The root folder of the application, defaults to where composer.json is located 'path.public' => null,                // Path to the public directory, defaults to <path.root>/public 'path.assets' => null,                // Path to asset files used Chuck\Assets if set.
 Should be writable.
     'path.cache' => null,                 // Path to cache files.
 By default used by Chuck\Assets.
 Must be writable.

-    'appname' => 'chuckapp',              // Internal identifier, will be used in `php run` scripts for example
-                                          // Also used internally for sessions/i18n/memcache prefix or other purposes 'env' => null,                        // the current environment, e. g. 'development', 'production' 'debug' => false,                     // Whether it should show Whoops messages 'port' => 1983,                       // The develompent server port
+    'env' => null,                        // the current environment, e. g. 'development', 'production' 'debug' => false,                     // Whether it should show Whoops messages 'port' => 1983,                       // The develompent server port